-You can take the the placement test at one of our Test Centers during specific hours.
+You can take the placement test at one of our Test Centers during specific hours.
 You take the test online and it is not timed.
-We recommend you allow 3 to 3 1/2 hours to complete it.
+We recommend you allow 2 to 2 1/2 hours to complete it.

 You cannot bring food, drink, electronic devices or any other materials into the test room.